EdoardoGruppi/AMLS_assignment20_21/README.md

 **main.py** is the starting point of the entire project.
 It defines the order in which instructions are realised.
 More precisely, it is responsible to call functions from other files in order to divide the datasets provided, pre-process images and instantiate, train and test models.

 **a1.py** contains the class A1 from which to instantiate the CNN model for gender detection.
-Once the model is created, it provides functions to be trained, evaluated and also to predict the class membership of unlabelled examples.
+Once the model is created, it provides functions in order to be trained and evaluated and also to predict the class membership of unlabelled examples.

 **a2.py** contains the class A2 from which to instantiate the HOG+SVM model for smiles detection.
-Once the model is created, it provides functions to be trained and to predict the class membership of unlabelled examples.
+Once the model is created, it provides functions in order to be trained and to predict the class membership of unlabelled examples.

 **b1.py** contains the class B1 from which to instantiate the CNN model used for face-shape recognition.
-Once the model is created, it provides functions to be trained, evaluated and also to predict the class membership of unlabelled examples.
+Once the model is created, it provides functions in order to be trained and evaluated and also to predict the class membership of unlabelled examples.

 **b2.py** contains the class B2 from which to instantiate the CNN model used for eye-color recognition.
-Once the model is created, it provides functions to be trained, evaluated and also to predict the class membership of unlabelled examples.
+Once the model is created, it provides functions in order to be trained and evaluated and also to predict the class membership of unlabelled examples.

 **config.py** makes available all the global variables used in the project.

-**pre_processing.py** provides crucial functions related to the data preparation. `data_preprocessing`: splits the original dataset in three different parts for training, validation and testing; rescales and reshapes images; applies data augmentation; and prepares batches to feed the models.
-It is called in the main.py file for Tasks A1, B1 and B2. `hog_pca_preprocessing` instead is called exclusively for Task A2.
-Primarily, it extracts meaningful features with the Histogram of Oriented Gradients (HOG) descriptor from a given image.
-Secondly, it separates datasets in three parts.
+**pre_processing.py** provides crucial functions related to the data preparation. `data_preprocessing`: splits the original dataset into three different parts for training, validation and testing; rescales and reshapes images; performs data augmentation; and prepares batches to feed the models.
+It is called in the main.py file for Tasks A1, B1 and B2. `hog_pca_preprocessing` is instead called exclusively for Task A2.
+Primarily, it extracts meaningful features from images by means of the Histograms of Oriented Gradients (HOG) descriptor.
+Secondarily, it separates datasets in three parts.
 Then, it standardizes features before reducing data dimensionality via the Principal Component Analysis (PCA) algorithm.
-The last function `hog_pca_augmentation_preprocessing` follows the process pipeline just described for Task A2 but allowing to apply data_augmentation on training images.
+The last function `hog_pca_augmentation_preprocessing` follows the process pipeline just described for Task A2 but allowing to perform data_augmentation on training images.

-**delete_glasses.py** includes the homonymous function to delete avatars that wear black sunglasses making not feasible the eye-color detection in the task B2.
+**delete_glasses.py** includes the homonymous function to delete avatars that wear black sunglasses making unfeasible eye-color detection in task B2.
 It employs a pre trained model created specifically and saved in the model_glasses directory within the Modules folder.

 **face_extraction.py** leverages the external face_recognition package to extract faces or smiles through the `face_extraction` and `smiles_extraction` functions respectively.
 The latter is adopted during the images pre-processing of Task A2.